Terms and Conditions

 7.5.3 the Developer expressly excludes liability for any indirect, special, incidental or consequential loss or damage, or for loss of data, loss of actual or anticipated profit, business, revenue, goodwill or anticipated savings, whether or not foreseeable or advised to the customer.

-7.5.4 if any exclusion in these terms and conditions is invalid for any reason and the Developer is liable for loss or damage that may lawfully be limited, the aggregate liability of the Developer for any and all claims of any nature (excluding those expressly dealt with under 7.5.5 below) will be limited to 50% of the Charges.
+7.5.4 if any exclusion in these terms and conditions is invalid for any reason and the Developer is liable for loss or damage that may lawfully be limited, the aggregate liability of the Developer for any and all claims of any nature (excluding those expressly dealt with under 7.5.3 above) will be limited to 50% of the Charges.

 7.5.5 the Developer does not exclude or limit liability for fraudulent misrepresentation or for death or personal injury which arises as a result of the negligence of the Developer, or which is otherwise not excludable or limitable by law.